Gianluca Iacono

-Gianluca Iacono (born 14 March 1970 in Turin) is an Italian voice actor.
+Gianluca Iacono is an Italian voice actor.

 He has dubbed Vegeta in the Italian version of the Dragon Ball franchise, Genghis in The Wacky World of Tex Avery and Roy Mustang in Fullmetal Alchemist.

 In 2005, Iacono took part in the internationally coproduced animated series Monster Allergy.

 Between 2010 and 2011, he temporarily replaced Claudio Moneta, who had been injured in a motorbike accident, as the Italian voice of Kakashi Hatake in Naruto: Shippuden.

 Iacono has worked at Deneb Film, Studio P.V., Merak Film, Studio ASCI and other dubbing studios in Italy.